Say it like you mean it: the right tone for websites

 Sometimes Heggs is 'just looking thanks' until she's not

 In an online shop, customer service shows in your tone.
-Helga browses the look book and ponders over the blog but in the shop, imagine her with her credit card out and ready to buy.
+Helga browses the look book and ponders over the blog.
+But in the shop, she has her credit card out and she’s ready to buy.

 Use a blend of instructional and informal friendliness.
 And don’t waste Heggs time with a mass of flowery words once that card is out.
 Keep these pages relevant and succinct.
 But never skimp on detail if the product sits next to an ‘add to cart’ button - eg dimensions, colour options, weight, brand.

 But we're professionals...